Temple Mount: Destruction of the Temple (70 CE)

+Massive stone collapses from the upper walls were discovered laying over the Herodian street that runs along the southern part of the Western Wall.
+Excavations also recovered hundreds of architectural fragments below the southern wall, attributed on stylistic grounds to the Royal Stoa.
+Geological analysis found white crusts and gray discoloration on the stones consistent with soot absorption and conversion to calcium oxide, indicating sustained burning above 800 C. One limestone rosette also preserved a veneer of bone dust fused into its surface through vitrification, though whether the bone was human or animal could not be determined.

 The Trumpeting Place inscription, a stone (2.43x1 m) with Hebrew inscription לבית התקיעה להב "To the Trumpeting Place" excavated by Benjamin Mazar at the southern foot of the Temple Mount is believed to be a part of the Second Temple.

+Near the southern end of the Western Wall, excavators recovered the Trumpeting Place inscription, a stone marking the spot where a priest would sound a trumpet to announce the beginning and end of Shabbat.
+The inscription's placement corresponds to a station described by Josephus, who writes that Jewish rebels built a tower above this same spot to gain height for hurling missiles at the Roman legionaries below.

-Middle Roman period
+Middle/Late Roman period

 The city of Aelia Capitolina was built in 130 CE by the Roman emperor Hadrian and occupied by a Roman colony on the site of Jerusalem, which was still in ruins from the First Jewish Revolt in 70 CE.
 Aelia came from Hadrian's nomen gentile, Aelius, while Capitolina meant that the new city was dedicated to Jupiter Capitolinus, to whom a temple was built overlapping the site of the former second Jewish temple, the Temple Mount.